Abstract

 Mechanical signaling in reproduction across species

 Uterine stretch may be a more prevalent mechanism for inducing maternal nervous system response than currently appreciated.
 Distention of the female fly reproductive tract by egg passage through the tract (normal biology) or by artificial means (experimental fluid injection) can induce behavioral attraction of the mother to acetic acid, thought to signal a favorable food environment for offspring 70.
-In this case, DEG/ENaC channel family member PPK1 expressed in a subset of mechanosensitve neurons that tile the tract and respond to contraction/distention of the tract is required.
+In this case, DEG/ENaC channel family member PPK1 expressed in a subset of mechanosensitve neurons that tile the reproductive tract and respond to its contraction/distention is required.
 The pathway to the behavioral change remains to be determined.
-Uterine stretch in mammals has also be reported influence maternal behavior 71.
+Uterine stretch in mammals has also been reported influence maternal behavior 71.

 Why link exophers to reproduction?

-Turek et al. report that exophers produced by C. elegans muscle cells follow a similar time course of highest production at adult day 2, and demonstrated a dependence of the temporal muscle exophergenesis pattern on eggs 72 (muscle exophers may be released to supply nutrients to developing progeny).
+Turek et al. report that exophers produced by C. elegans muscle cells follow a similar time course of highest production at adult day 2, and demonstrated a dependence of the temporal muscle exophergenesis pattern on eggs, and commonly higher close to the uterus 72 (muscle exophers may be released to supply nutrients to developing progeny).
 Together with our observations, data raise the possibility that the onset of reproduction and the initial filling of the uterus triggers, or generates a ‘license” for EV/exopher production across tissues.
 In the case of stressed touch receptor neurons that have been our focus, evidence suggests that deleterious protein aggregates and/or excess proteins and organelles are handed off to neighboring glial-like hypodermal cells for degradation 7.
 Clearing the nervous system (and other organs) for optimal function might confer a selective advantage for successful maternal reproduction.

 Large vesicle extrusion, mechanobiology and neurodegenerative disease